Miles Kendrick: Life

 Rev. Kendrick was the catalyst for the formation of a congregation in the fall of 1864.
-On September 25, 1864, the island congregation and The Rev. Kendrick went to Mr. Cooke and asked if he would help them build a church on South Bass Island.
+On September 25, 1864, the island congregation and Kendrick went to Mr. Cooke and asked if he would help them build a church on South Bass Island.
 Mr. Cooke never gave money to those who did not need it.
 No doubt he was aware of the success of the vineyards and other pursuits on the island so he advised the island community to raise as much money as they could and he would help with the rest.

 On October 3, the residents met at the school house and held a meeting to formally establish themselves as a religious group and decided to seek admittance in the Diocese of Ohio.

 The following spring, Jay Cook followed through with his promise to assist the new congregation.
 The deeds show that Mr. Cooke purchased ¾ acre of land for the church from Jose De Rivera for ten dollars in May, 1865.
 The island residents did a lot of the work to build the church and the house themselves and contributed to the cost.
-It is also worth noting Mr. Cooke supported their efforts financially but in the same time frame he supported other Episcopal churches and organizations with significantly larger gifts.
+Cooke supported their efforts financially but in the same time frame he supported other Episcopal churches and organizations with significantly larger gifts.
 He felt people who had resources should be able to support their own churches.

-One year later Bishop McIlvaine, Bishop of Ohio, ordained Rev Kendrick to the priesthood in the chapel in Marietta on June 28, 1865.
+One year later Bishop McIlvaine, Bishop of Ohio, ordained Kendrick to the priesthood in the chapel in Marietta on June 28, 1865.

 Kendrick met Jay Cooke and others who would influence his life during the Civil War.
 One of these people was Jay Cooke, financier of the civil war.
 This friendship may have influenced his selection a missioner to South Bass Island.